-- 8. In any proceedings for an offence under these Regulations it shall be a defence for the person charged to prove - - (a) that the food in respect of which the offence is alleged to have been committed was intended for export to a country which has legislation analogous to these Regulations and that the food complies with that legislation; and - (b) in the case of export to an EEA State, that the legislation complies with the provisions of Directive 2001/110/EC.
+- 8. In any proceedings for an offence under these Regulations it shall be a defence for the person accused to prove - - (a) that the food in respect of which the offence is alleged to have been committed was intended for export to a country which has legislation analogous to these Regulations and that the food complies with that legislation; and - (b) in the case of export to an EEA State, that the legislation complies with the provisions of Council Directive 2001/110/EC relating to honey.